wundergraph/wundergraph/docs-website/src/pages/docs/features/configuration-as-code.md

 ## Getting Started

-The easiest way to get started is using our CLI, wunderctl.
+The easiest way to get started is using our 'create-wundergraph-app' npx command.

 To start a new project use the following command, is scaffolds all required files:

 ```
-wunderctl init
+npx create-wundergraph-app <project-name>
 ```

 More documentation on the configuration wundergraph.config.ts reference.